JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Tales of Berseria (PC)**
 The plot is refreshing and engaging and heavily theme driven.
 Almost every main character ties heavily into the main plot from the beginning to the end and brings out the theme in various different angles.
 The story execution and the ending is next to perfect.
 The cast also has strong personality and have fantastic interaction with each other.
 Completed most sidequests and I am normally a no-sidequest player.
 The things that drags it down are the bad dungeons(literal hallways) and less memorable OST.
+The ending is perfect and my eyes are definitely sweating during the sequence.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |